benlk/columbus-data-breach/index.markdown

 - lists of visitors to City Hall[^8] [^9]
 - lists of individuals allegedly banned from City buildings[^8]

+Approximately 500,000 people's data was stolen, and may include their first and last name, date of birth, bank account information, driver's license(s), Social Security Number, and/or other identifying information concerning their relations with the City of Columbus.[^15]

 ## Was any data not stolen? {#notstolen}

 Columbus' parking management provider ParkMobile confirmed that they do not share customer data "directly" with the City, and have received no reports of data loss connected to this hack.[^11]

+## What next? {#next}

+The City of Columbus said on September 26 that it expects to be fully recovered by "the end of October".[^14]

+The City of Columbus said on October 17 that it typically takes around 150 days to recover from a cyber-attack.[^13] The breach occurred on July 18, 2024,[^14] so 150 days later would be around December 2024.

 ## Help contribute to this site {#help}